Yusuboy/dist-sensor-fusion/README.md

 - Maintains a **shared global state** containing the latest readings from all nodes.
 - Participates in **leader election** and **checkpoint agreement** to ensure consensus.

-The prototype runs on **three nodes**, but the design scales to many nodes worldwide.
+The prototype runs on **three nodes**, but the design scales to many nodes.

 ---